 And that’s fine.
 There isn’t a specific time that indicates when you should or should not expose that vulnerable part of yourself.
 The decision is entirely yours to make, but it’s essential not to wait longer than necessary.

-Not everyone who you reveal your disability to, will receive it with open arms and that’s fine.
-Like there isn’t a proper time which indicates when you should and should not expose that vulnerable part of yourself.
-The decision is only yours to make, but don’t wait longer than necessary.
-Prolonging can only bring a false sense of comfort making it harder to confess, resulting in rejection and heartache.
-You can be the funniest, serious, goofiest, charismatic person they have met, but if they are unable to see past the shadow of your limitations, then the day, week, or month, you decide to shine a light on the subject would not make a difference as their outlook would remain the same.
-The time spent getting to know each other would do little use to change their mindset, as it takes years to change one’s perspective.
+Prolonging it can only bring a false sense of comfort, making it harder to confess and potentially leading to rejection and heartache.
+You may be the funniest, most gorgeous, goofiest, and charismatic person they have ever met.
+However, if they are unable to see past the shadow of your limitations, then the day, week, or month you decide to shine a light on the subject may be insignificant, as their outlook might remain unchanged.
+The time spent getting to know each other may do little to change their mindset, as altering one’s perspective is not change instantly.